src1138/VMFB/README.md

 - small enough to be portable with various mounting options
 - easy customize and improve upon

 This PCB is for all the electronics required.
+I've been getting them manufactures by PCBWay (https://www.pcbway.com/), and the gerbers for the latest tested version along with the standard BOM are available as a PCBWay shared project here: https://www.pcbway.com/project/shareproject/Vending_Machine_for_Birds_eda585b3.html

 The circuit is fairly straightforward:

 - PIR sensor - this turns on the IR LEDs for the photodiode sensors when triggered.
 - 555 monostable vibrator to keep the circuit on for ~45 secs after the PIR is triggered.
 There is a diode leading from pin 6/7 to the trigger.
 This allows the PIR to reset the timer during a cycle, keeping the thing continuously on while a bird is in front of the PIR.